 Colorado Amtrak Routes

 All Amtrak routes in Colorado operate with one train in each direction daily.
-The Winter Park Express schedule allows for a day trip to the Winter Park Resort.
+The Winter Park Express schedule allows for a day trip to the Winter Park Resort in the winter months.

 - California Zephyr: Chicago-Emeryville via Denver